 I just encountered strange bug – on Mac, blocking chosen element was unreliable, but if I have chosen the same element on iPad version of app, it synced with my Mac version and in this case it was running well.

-This ad-blocking app is paid.
-But question is: why I should pay for 1Blocker?
+This ad-blocking app is paid, so question is: why should I pay for 1Blocker?
 Here are many reliable free ad-blocker extensions for free.
 Here are reasons why you should pay for it:

 First: AdBlock and some other ad-blockers allow your ads to past, if you pay for it.
 1Blocker is supported by users and there are not any “acceptable ads”.

 Second: 1Blocker is very customizable with iCloud sync to all your devices, including whitelists, blocked elements and custom rules, which can be exported for backup.

 Fourth: most ad-blockers block downloaded content, but 1Blocker uses advanced “WebKit blocking technology”, so blocked content is not downloaded to your device.
 It spares battery, performance and your data plan, if FUP is applied.
 And, of course, webpage is loaded much faster.

 Just one note: Content Blockers only work on 64-bit devices.
 As for Mac, you will need Mac with OS X El Capitan or higher.
 If you own iPhone, iPad or iPod touch, you need iOS 9 and SoC A7 or higher.
 A7 SoC can be found in iPhone 5s, iPad Air and iPad mini 2.
 If your device is newer as these mentioned ones, you device can run Content Blockers.